-Action flick Wolf Warrior 2 has had a charmed run at the Chinese box office, racking up 3.4 billion after 12 days of screening.
-China’s previous box-office record was set by the oddball 2016 fantasy The Mermaid, which managed 3.39 billion yuan during its entire run.
+Action flick Wolf Warrior 2 has had a charmed run at the Chinese box office, racking up 3.4 billion RMB after 12 days of screening.
+China’s previous box-office record was set by the oddball 2016 fantasy The Mermaid, which managed 3.39 billion RMB during its entire run.

 Along the way, the sleeper sequel has been embroiled in a number of controversies, partly thanks to its provocative tagline: “Whoever attacks China will be hunted down wherever they are” (犯我中华者, 虽远必诛).
 A BBC blog called it “nationalistic,” prompting a wounded reaction from the infamously nationalist Global Times, but as one reviewer on MTime noted, “The film is thick with nationalist sentiment, and contains many moving scenes.”